Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Atomic particle spheromaks have a quantized charge that superficially appears to be at rest with respect to an inertial observer.
 Isolated stable atomic particles such as electrons and protons hold specific amounts of energy (rest mass).
 When these particles aggregate with opposite charged particles the assembly emits photons.
 This photon emission decreases the total amount of energy in the assembly, creating a mutual potential energy well.

-In an atomic particle spheromak current moves uniformly at the speed of light around a closed spiral path.
-The spheromak net charge is uniformly distributed along this current path.
+In an atomic particle spheromak net charge moves at the speed of light C around a closed spiral filament path of length Lh.
+The spheromak net charge Qs is uniformly distributed along this current path.
 The uniform charge distribution along the current path and the uniform current cause constant electric and magnetic fields.
-The time until the current retraces its previous path is (1 / Fh) where Fh is the characteristic frequency of the spheromak.
+The time until an element of net charge retraces its previous path is (1 / F) where:

 and

-At R = 0, Z = 0 the energy density is maximum and is entirely due to the poloidal magnetic field.
+At R = 0, Z = 0 the field energy density is maximum and is entirely due to the poloidal magnetic field.

 GEOMETRICAL FEATURES OF A SPHEROMAK: